Fitness to drive

 If you have or have previously had one of the following illnesses, injuries or symptoms affecting your fitness to drive, discuss your situation with a physician:

-- A cerebrovascular disorder (e.g. cerebral infarction, cerebral haemorrhage or TIA attack)
+• Disorder of the cerebral circulation (e.g. brain infarction, cerebral haemorrhage or a TIA attack)

-- A neurological disease or injury (e.g. epilepsy, narcolepsy, MS, Parkinson's disease, a brain tumour, disturbance in state of consciousness, a brain injury or a spinal injury)
+• Neurological disease or disability (e.g. severe migraine, epilepsy, narcolepsy, multiple sclerosis, Parkinson’s disease, brain tumour, attack of unconsciousness or disorder of consciousness, brain injury or spinal cord injury, even mild cerebral palsy)